-The student program assistants work under the guidance and supervision of Molly Morin, the Academic Advising Center’s Specialty Advisor for undeclared students and students in the College of Educational Studies.
-The Program Coordinator for the Promising Futures Program, Molly is a first-generation college student herself and is very passionate about supporting the first-generation community at Chapman.
+The student program assistants work under the guidance and supervision of Crystal De La Riva, the Academic Advising Center’s Specialty Advisor for students in the Wilkinson College of Arts, Humanities, and Social Sciences.
+The Program Coordinator for the Promising Futures Program, Crystal is a first-generation college student herself and is very passionate about supporting the first-generation community at Chapman.

 +-Lisette Martinez, Mentoring Program Student Assistant

 Message from Lisette: It was a difficult transition, coming from where I am from to Chapman University.
 I felt lost and I wanted to find other people like myself, first in our families to attend college, which is why the Promising Futures Program became beneficial for me.
 I didn’t think I would navigate easily around this school because at first I was not adjusting well, but the people I met through the program and the mentor I was matched up with became my support system away from home.
 The encouragement and that extra push I have received from the Promising Futures Program has boosted my confidence and helped me to slowly come out of my comfort zone and into the real world.Email: email@example.com